Photo credit: Andrea Raffin / Shutterstock

 Lastly, it is important to pay attention to labels.
 It is important to work out whether a garment is genuine, particularly if you are buying designer vintage, since these garments often carry a hefty price tag.
 Here are some key things to bear in mind to ensure you’re buying genuine vintage wear:

 A modern white label was not introduced until the 1960s

 If it says made in China, it will be post-1990s

 Made in the United Kingdom tends to be from the 1980s, meanwhile made in Great Britain tends to stem from the 1960s-1970s.

 If a dress is labelled as 1950s yet has a care label, it is likely to be from a later era instead.

-To determine the best vintage red carpet outfits of all time, SaveOnEnergy compiled a list of 50 of the best vintage red carpet outfits, championed in multiple articles by fashion publications such as ELLE and Vogue.
+To determine the best vintage red carpet outfits of all time, energy comparison site SaveOnEnergy compiled a list of 50 of the best vintage red carpet outfits, championed in multiple articles by fashion publications such as ELLE and Vogue.

 To determine which celebrities were the most recurring vintage icons, SaveOnEnergy went on to study how many times each celebrity was mentioned in the list of the 50 outfits, with celebrities such as Kim Kardashian-West, who wore six of the ranked outfits, placing as the most likely recurring vintage icon.